createchaos/abb_communication/README.md

     <img src="screenGIFs/adding file to rhino.gif" width="60%"> <br/>
 5) Finally save the rhino file wherever you want.
 This makes it so that Rhino remembers the paths.
 6) Done!

+## Use
+To connect to robot: <br>
+ping robot ip address from your computer to ensure it can connect <br>
+From robot flex pendant start all three tasks <br>
+From gh file: press "init" then "robot on" <br>
+If connection succesful, the pendenant wil give you a message "ip address connected" <br>
+Now you can send commands to the robot from your gh script <br>